sirikon/MTProxy/README.md

 # MTProxy Docker Builds

 This is a fork of the official [TelegramMessenger/MTProxy](https://github.com/TelegramMessenger/MTProxy) that only adds Docker builds.
-Source files stay **untouched**, only chagning compilation flags or environment variables if required for the Docker builds.
+Source files stay **untouched**, only changing compilation flags or environment variables if required for the Docker builds.

 Check the differences with the original repository [here](https://github.com/TelegramMessenger/MTProxy/compare/master..sirikon:master).